 Second, ODCs give access to many types of jobs and skills.
 This includes project managers, software engineers, test engineers, and other experts who are important for finishing projects well.

-By having a group work in an ODC, companies can use these abilities and make sure their projects are done quickly and with very good quality.
+By having a group work in an ODC, companies can use these abilities and make sure their projects are done quickly and of very good quality.

 Lastly, offshore development centers or ODCs can grow and shrink teams easily based on project needs.
 This flexibility helps save money.